-NAVIGATION TIME
+NAVIGATION

-Navigation Time occurs three times per week and each group is steered by a Kaiurungi (tutor teacher) who shares the journey over the years.
+Navigation occurs twice a week and each group is steered by a Kaiurungi (tutor teacher) who shares the journey over the years.
 Each navigation group includes students from either Years 7-10 or Years 11-13.
 A peer mentoring space, it aims to develop tuakana-teina.
 It supports our students' spiritual, educational and personal growth in a holistic and purposeful way.
-Navigation Time will support our students to thrive and to succeed.by building a strong sense of belonging and connection (whanaungatanga) that will support their hauora.
+Navigation will support our students to thrive and to succeed by building a strong sense of belonging and connection (whanaungatanga) that will support their hauora.